Using ejabberd with MySQL

 Always try the migration first on an instance created from your data backup, to make sure the migration script will work fine on your dataset.

 Then, when doing final migration, make sure your instance is not accepting connections by blocking incoming connections, for example with firewall rules (block port 5222, 5269 and 5280 as default).

 When you are ready, you can:

 - Connect to a running ejabberd:

 ejabberdctl liveto launch ejabberd with an Erlang shell attached.

 ejd2sql:export/2from Erlang shell.
 First parameter is the XMPP domain name you want to migrate (i.e

 sqltells ejabberd to export to configured MySQL database.
 For example:

 You should be set now.

-To get further you can read ejabberd Installation and Operation Guide: Database and LDAP configuration
+To get further you can read the ejabberd Configuration section about Database and LDAP